SongXia-NYU/sPhysNet-MT/README.md

 `bash bash_scripts/download_models_and_extract.bash`

-Run prediction requires a SDF file which contains the 3D geometry of the molecule.
+The script requires a SDF file which contains the 3D geometry of the molecule.
 For example, to predict the experimental hydration free energy and logP of aspirin:

 `python predict.py --sdf data/aspirin.mmff.sdf --model exp_ens5`